Getting started

 Additional details

 For Functions, you can view the code when you select the node.
 This includes the objects from which your function reads and a description of the logic.
-You can also bulk upgrade functions used in Workshop applications.
+You can also bulk upgrade functions used in Workshop applications and automations.

 Example function code.